Mark Thompson (media executive): Editorial guideline breaches

-In 2007 it emerged that the BBC had been involved in a number of editorial guideline breaches.
+In 2007 it emerged that the BBC had been involved in a number of editorial guideline breaches: competitions on BBC shows had used fake winners who were either members of the production team or fictitious.
+In addition, a sequence of clips featuring the Queen and photographer Annie Leibovitz were shown out of order in a trailer for a documentary, giving the impression the Queen stormed off in a huff about her outfit after a conversation with Leibovitz.

 Thompson, as BBC editor-in-chief, investigated the breaches, and presented his interim report to the BBC Trust on 18 July 2007.
 The Trust felt that the BBC's values of accuracy and honesty had been compromised, and Thompson outlined to the Trust the actions he would take to restore confidence.

 Later that day he told BBC staff, via an internal televised message, that deception of the public was never acceptable.
 He said that he, himself, had never deceived the public – it would never have occurred to him to do so, and that he was sure that the same applied to the "overwhelming majority" of BBC staff.
 He also spoke on BBC News 24 and was interviewed by Gavin Esler for Newsnight.
 He stated that "from now on, if it [deceiving the public] happens we will show people the door."
 Staff were emailed on 19 July 2007 and later in the year all staff, including the Director-General, undertook a Safeguarding Trust course.